kevinrae001/kevinrae001.github.io/_projects/AEMS/index.md

 ---
 layout: post
 title: Autonomous Monitoring & Surveillance Unit
 description:  The unit is a fully autonomous, self-contained station that uses drones, cameras, and sensors to monitor remote airstrips for Transport Canada.
-(I did sign an NDA for this project so I'm limited in how much information I can present).
+(I signed an NDA for this project so I'm limited in how much information I can provide here)
 skills:
 - Structural analysis
 - Sheet Metal Forming